88 pages, 6.00 x 9.00

 The poems in Magnificent Errors are lyrical, narrative, and often highly personal, exploring what it means to be the “other” and how to cope with difference and illness.
 They venerate characters who overcome difficulties including ostracism and degradation.
 People who live outside of the mainstream in poverty are survivors, and showing their experience teaches us compassion and kindness.
 Ideas of art, culture, and recovery flow throughout the poems, exploring artistic creativity as a means of redemption.
 With language that is fresh and surprising, Sheryl Luna shares these remarkable poems that bring a reader into the experiences of marginalization and offer hope that grace and restoration do indeed follow.

 Sheryl Luna’s first collection, Pity the Drowned Horses, won the inaugural Andrés Montoya Poetry Prize for emerging Latino/a poets (University of Notre Dame Press, 2005).
-Her second book of poetry, Seven, was a finalist for the Colorado Book Award.
 She has been awarded fellowships from Yaddo, Anderson Center, Ragdale Foundation, and Canto Mundo.
 She received the Alfredo Cisneros del Moral Foundation Award from Sandra Cisneros in 2008.
 Her poems have appeared in Poetry, Georgia Review, Prairie Schooner, Poetry Northwest, Puerto del Sol, Kalliope, and Notre Dame Review, among others.

 “With Magnificent Errors, Luna has broken the regional boundaries of the American Southwest and become one of America’s finest poets.” —Dagoberto Gilb, author of Before the End, After the Beginning